-- 1 period, and renewed consistent with the boards other licensing - 2 requirements.
-The board shall develop application forms for the - 3 special license provided in this subsection which shall contain the - 4 pharmacist's acknowledgment that: - 5 (1) The pharmacist's practice under the special volunteer - 6 pharmacist license shall be exclusively devoted to providing - 7 pharmacist care to needy and indigent persons in West Virginia; - 8 (2) The pharmacist may not receive any payment or - 9 compensation, either direct or indirect, or have the expectation of - 10 any payment or compensation, for any pharmacist care rendered under - 11 the special volunteer pharmacist license; - 12 (3) The pharmacist will supply any supporting documentation - 13 that the board may reasonably require; and - 14 (4) The pharmacist agrees to continue to participate in - 15 continuing professional education as required by the board for the - 16 special volunteer pharmacist license. - 17 (b) Any pharmacist who renders any pharmaceutical service to - 18 indigent and needy patients of a clinic organized, in whole or in - 19 part, for the delivery of health care services without charge under - 20 a special volunteer pharmacist license authorized under subsection - 21 (a) of this section without payment or compensation or the - 22 expectation or promise of payment or compensation is immune from - 23 liability for any civil action arising out of any act or omission - 24 resulting from the rendering of the pharmacist care at the clinic - 25 unless the act or omission was the result of the pharmacist's gross - 26 negligence or willful misconduct.
-In order for the immunity under
+5 (1) The pharmacist's practice under the special volunteer 6 pharmacist license shall be exclusively devoted to providing 7 pharmacist care to needy and indigent persons in West Virginia;

+8 (2) The pharmacist may not receive any payment or 9 compensation, either direct or indirect, or have the expectation of 10 any payment or compensation, for any pharmacist care rendered under 11 the special volunteer pharmacist license;

+12 (3) The pharmacist will supply any supporting documentation 13 that the board may reasonably require; and

+14 (4) The pharmacist agrees to continue to participate in 15 continuing professional education as required by the board for the 16 special volunteer pharmacist license.

+(b) Any pharmacist who renders any pharmaceutical service to indigent and needy patients of a clinic organized, in whole or in part, for the delivery of health care services without charge under a special volunteer pharmacist license authorized under subsection (a) of this section without payment or compensation or the expectation or promise of payment or compensation is immune from liability for any civil action arising out of any act or omission resulting from the rendering of the pharmacist care at the clinic unless the act or omission was the result of the pharmacist's gross heading and the section of the immunity under 1 this subsection to apply, there must be a written agreement between 2 the pharmacist and the clinic pursuant to which the pharmacist 3 provides voluntary uncompensated pharmacist care under the control 4 of the clinic to patients of the clinic before the rendering of any 5 services by the pharmacist at the clinic: Provided, That any 6 clinic entering into such written agreement is required to maintain 7 liability coverage of not less than one million dollars per 8 occurrence.

-- 1 this subsection to apply, there must be a written agreement between - 2 the pharmacist and the clinic pursuant to which the pharmacist - 3 provides voluntary uncompensated pharmacist care under the control - 4 of the clinic to patients of the clinic before the rendering of any - 5 services by the pharmacist at the clinic: Provided, That any - 6 clinic entering into such written agreement is required to maintain - 7 liability coverage of not less than one million dollars per - 8 occurrence. - 9 (c) Notwithstanding the provisions of subsection (b) of this - 10 section, a clinic organized, in whole or in part, for the delivery - 11 of health care services without charge is not relieved from imputed - 12 liability for the negligent acts of a pharmacist rendering - 13 voluntary pharmaceutical services at or for the clinic under a - 14 special volunteer pharmacist license authorized under subsection - 15 (a) of this section. - 16 (d) For purposes of this section, "otherwise eligible for - 17 licensure" means the satisfaction of all the requirements for - 18 licensure as listed in section eight of this article and in the - 19 legislative rules promulgated thereunder, except the fee - 20 requirements of that section and of the legislative rules - 21 promulgated by the board relating to fees. - 22 (e) Nothing in this section may be construed as requiring the - 23 board to issue a special volunteer pharmacist license to any - 24 pharmacist whose license is or has been subject to any disciplinary - 25 action or to any pharmacist who has surrendered a license or caused - 26 such license to lapse, expire and become invalid in lieu of having
+9 (c) Notwithstanding the provisions of subsection (b) of this 10 section, a clinic organized, in whole or in part, for the delivery 11 of health care services without charge is not relieved from imputed 12 liability for the negligent acts of a pharmacist rendering 13 voluntary pharmaceutical services at or for the clinic under a 14 special volunteer pharmacist license authorized under subsection 15 (a) of this section.

+16 (d) For purposes of this section, "otherwise eligible for 17 licensure" means the satisfaction of all the requirements for 18 licensure as listed in section eight of this article and in the 19 legislative rules promulgated thereunder, except the fee 20 requirements of that section and of the legislative rules 21 promulgated by the board relating to fees.

+(e) Nothing in this section may be construed as requiring the board to issue a special volunteer pharmacist license to any pharmacist whose license is or has been subject to any disciplinary action or to any pharmacist who has surrendered a license or caused such license to lapse, expire and become invalid in lieu of having